SAS launches direct cargo flight between Sweden and the United States

-STOCKHOLM, March 30 (Reuters) - Airline SAS said on Monday it and Danish logistics firm Scan Global Logistics had established a direct cargo charter flight out of Scandinavia to Chicago in the United States, using regular passenger aircraft.
+STOCKHOLM (Reuters) - Airline SAS (SAS.ST) said on Monday it and Danish logistics firm Scan Global Logistics had established a direct cargo charter flight out of Scandinavia to Chicago in the United States, using regular passenger aircraft.

 The passenger travel industry has been decimated by the coronavirus pandemic and SAS is the latest in a string of airlines around the world starting to offer cargo charter services on passenger planes to boost revenue.